 Team Clark reviews YouTube’s live TV streaming service

-Money expert Clark Howard has tried several streaming services and likes what he sees with YouTube TV.
+Clark has tried several streaming TV services and says YouTube TV is the best:

 “My favorite of all the streaming products is YouTube TV.
-It has a pretty wide array of television programming, but what’s really neat is that multiple people could be watching different things at the same time and everybody has an unlimited DVR,” Clark said.
+It has a pretty wide array of television programming, but what’s really neat is that multiple people could be watching different things at the same time and everybody has an unlimited DVR.”

 1. What channels do you get with YouTube TV?

 When you’re trying to choose a cable or satellite TV alternative, the list of channels is probably the most important factor.

 The strength in YouTube TV’s channel lineup is with sports networks like ESPN, Fox Sports 1 & 2, Big Ten Network, CBS Sports Network, MLB Network, NBCSN, SEC Network, NBA TV and more.

 However, Discovery-owned networks like HGTV, Food Network, TLC and others are noticeably missing.

 Some people combine a YouTube TV subscription with Philo, a $16/month live TV streaming service that includes many of the entertainment networks that you don’t get with YouTube TV.